NemGame/NemGame/README.md

 ### Go on a 2nd date with my crush (the 1st went sooo well, I'm still so happy)

+## What I like
+### Learning, but only to a certain degree, like programming, maybe ~6-7 hours a day, 5-6 days a week, on my own, max.
+### Helping people
+### SOMETIMES doing specific chores, like there are times when I just wake up and start tidying and/or cleaning my room or the house

+## What I hate
+### Washing dishes

 # Random facts
 ### I made them all up
 ## Shadows have no speed, yet they still move